chrisirhc/grunt-contrib-watch/README.md

 _This is work in progress.
 More details about what's coming up or the plan for this project can be found on [this gist](https://gist.github.com/4678098)._

+## TODO

+* Use a database that supports concurrency to be aware of changes during the build process
+* Support queueing of tasks
+* Support interrupt
+* Better support for other methods of specifying files, instead of using the `files` options and other formats besides those mentioned on this.

 ## Getting Started
 If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide, as it explains how to create a [gruntfile][Getting Started] as well as install and use grunt plugins.
 Once you're familiar with that process, install this plugin with this command: